puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 To document your module with Puppet Strings, add descriptive tags and comments for each class, defined type, function, and resource type or provider.

-Strings can then generate complete reference information for your module, based on your comments and information from your code.
+Strings uses these tags and comments, along with the structure of the module code, to generate complete reference information for your module.
 When you update your code, update your documentation comments at the same time.

 This style guide applies to: